theoretick/limitlessc/_posts/2012-10-1-minimalize.md

 A <a href="http://blog.wsj.com/wealth/2008/05/19/the-homeless-billionaire/">recent article in The Wall Street Journal</a> called "the homeless billionare" features one man who chooses hotels over houses and lives out of a carry-on.
 One thing he said really stuck with me in the article:

-	"First, I don\'t need it.
-Secondly, maybe in a bizarre kind of way, I don\'t want to be dependent on it or have the responsbility.
-I don\'t get that much enjoyment out of saying \'I own it\' " ~ Nicolas Berggruen
+<p class="blockquote">"First, I don't need it.
+Secondly, maybe in a bizarre kind of way, I don't want to be dependent on it or have the responsbility.
+I don't get that much enjoyment out of saying 'I own it' " ~ Nicolas Berggruen</p>

 This so clearly articulated what I've come to see as ownership being a burden.
 I simply don\'t want, nor need all these goods.